 One that I had an understanding of before I made it and no regret since making it.
 But a true shock to the financial system today and for years to come.

-Over a 5 year period, I will have lost over $1 million dollars of potential earnings, minimum.
-It was a poor financial move.
+Over the first 5 year period, I lost out on over a million dollars of potential earnings, minimum, and tens of thousands of dollars in retirement savings.
+It was a poor financial move, if I’m looking at it from a numbers only perspective.

-One that I want to be transparent about because I want others to truly think about this before making their decision.
+It’s important to me to be transparent about this because I want others to truly think about this before making their decision.

 I’ll say it again – I took a risk, I followed my gut in telling me I wasn’t where I was supposed to be, I wanted more time with my boys and to build a business of my own and for that – I changed my path and said goodbye to the traditional, secure financial path.